Available on SF Ballet @ Home, YouTube, Facebook, and IGTV beginning at 12 noon U.S. PDT on August 13, 2020

 SAN FRANCISCO, CA, July 31, 2020—San Francisco Ballet announces the premiere of Dance of Dreams, a new dance film directed by Benjamin Millepied, featuring San Francisco Ballet dancers performing choreography by Justin Peck, Dwight Rhoden, Janie Taylor, and Christopher Wheeldon.
 Filmed in iconic San Francisco locations including the Palace of Fine Arts and the Golden Gate National Recreation Area, the new six-minute film is set to “Scène D’Amour” by Bernard Herrmann from Vertigo, Alfred Hitchcock’s San Francisco–based thriller film from 1958, played by members of SF Ballet Orchestra.
 “The connection of this company to the people of San Francisco is so strong.
 It’s a die-hard audience,” says director Benjamin Millepied.
 “Dance of Dreams is a moment of dancing, a moment of reconnecting dancers to the city and the thing they love most.”
 Click here to see the film trailer.
 “Here in San Francisco, we’re still sheltering in place and I wanted to explore new work under these circumstances.
 Dance of Dreams celebrates San Francisco, while giving our dancers the freedom to move outdoors in some of the most beautiful landscapes in the Bay Area, and with choreography by some of the finest choreographers of our time,” says SF Ballet Artistic Director Helgi Tomasson.
 “Benjamin [Millepied] felt like a natural fit to direct this project.
 I am thrilled to be able to work with him in a capacity that integrates his background in film and cinematography with dance.”

 Dance of Dreams offers a glimpse of San Francisco as the city enters its fifth month of shelter-in-place restrictions.
 The film is choreographed for six dancers, including solos for Principal Dancers Joseph Walsh and Frances Chung, choreographed by Peck and Taylor, respectively; and pas de deux for Soloists Ellen Rose Hummel and Daniel Deivison-Oliveira, choreographed by Rhoden, and Soloist Madison Keesler and Principal Dancer Benjamin Freemantle, choreographed by Wheeldon.
 SF Ballet Orchestra Music Director Martin West mixed and mastered the recording, which incorporates more than 150 tracks recorded remotely by more than 60 musicians from the Orchestra.
 With this project, the Company enters an era of unprecedented digital engagement via uncharted territories, grappling with what is lost while ushering in new future possibilities.
-Millepied and all of the choreographers generously donated their time, working remotely from their respective locales.
+Millepied and all of the choreographers graciously contributed their time and choreography gratis to the project, working remotely from their respective locales.

 The film begins with Joseph Walsh on the grounds of the iconic San Francisco Art Institute in movements that suggest a yearning for what the past and future hold: community, connection, and love.
 Shifting to an evening scene beside the Golden Gate Bridge, San Francisco’s foggy weather greets Hummel and Deivison-Oliveira, leading to Chung in solitude against the rugged shores of Sausalito.
 Among the swells and sonorities of Herrmann’s “Scène D’Amour,” the film ends at the Palace of Fine Arts, a location featured in the film Vertigo.
 Keesler and Freemantle offer a closing pas de deux—an ode to perseverance through challenging times.